InHack2018/inhack2018.github.io/_posts/0000-03-01-detailed-info.md

 Your team should consist of 2 to 5 people.
 If you are determined to hack solo, please send us an e-mail.

+#### What if I don't have a team?

+Register anyway!
+We will put you in contact with others who are looking for a team before the event.
+Don't forget to indicate this on the registration form.

 #### What does it cost to participate?

 Participation is FREE.
 We will provide the WiFi, workspace and other goodies.